Boca Grande Hits Major COVID-19 Milestone

 Driscoll noted that throughout the entire pandemic and continuing through the administering of COVID-19 vaccinations, there’s been no staff member who contracted COVID-19, crediting the clinical team’s constant attention to quality and safety.
 “I want to thank our staff and volunteers for their tireless dedication in these extraordinary times,” he said.

 If you meet state requirements and are still in need of COVID-19 vaccination, please contact the Clinic at 941-964-2276.
-Summer hours are 8:30 AM until 4:00 PM Monday through Friday.
+Hours are 8:30 AM until 5:00 PM Monday through Friday.

 What about masks?